10 Celebrities and Famous People With Bipolar Disorder

 2. Carrie Fisher

-Carrie Fisher was an American Actress, who died in 2016, and she often spoke openly about her mental health, which helped people feel less isolated.
+Carrie Fisher was an American Actress who died in 2016 and was an example of a celebrity with bipolar who often spoke publicly about her mental health, which helped people feel less isolated.

-Like Mariah Carey, Fisher took several years to accept her diagnosis of Bipolar.
-She only accepted it after she overdosed and then got sober.
+Like Mariah Carey, it took several years for Fisher to accept her diagnosis of Bipolar.
+She only recognized it after she overdosed and then got sober.

-Like many people with bipolar disorder, Fisher had a dual diagnosis of alcohol dependence and bipolar.
+Fisher also had a dual diagnosis of alcohol dependence and bipolar like many others with the disorder.

 “My comfort wasn’t the most important thing – my getting through to the other side of difficult feelings was.”